microsoft/WebTemplateStudio/docs/deployment.md

 `rm -rf server/build && mv build/ server/`

-You will then want to do `git init` if you haven't already to make the root directory a local git repository.
+You will then want to `git init` to make the root directory a local git repository.

-Finally you will want to run the following command to create a .deployment file with the proper parameters.
+Finally, run the following command to create a .deployment file with the proper parameters.

 ```
 echo "[config]
 project=server" > .deployment
 ```

-You will then want to follow the docs that the azure team has created for [deploying with a local git repository](https://docs.microsoft.com/en-us/azure/app-service/deploy-local-git#open-azure-cloud-shell)
+Follow the documentation created by the Azure team for [deploying with a local git repository](https://docs.microsoft.com/en-us/azure/app-service/deploy-local-git#open-azure-cloud-shell)

-Then go to the app you created which should be at `<app name>.azurewebsites.net`
+Your newly deployed web app can be found at `<app name>.azurewebsites.net`